Constant and variable capital

-Constant capital includes the outlay of money on (1) fixed assets, i.e. physical plant, machinery, land and buildings, (2) raw materials and ancillary operating expenses (including external services purchased), and (3) certain faux frais of production (incidental expenses).
+Constant capital includes (1) fixed assets, i.e. physical plant, machinery, land and buildings, (2) raw materials and ancillary operating expenses (including external services purchased), and (3) certain faux frais of production (incidental expenses).
 Variable capital, by contrast, refers to the capital outlay on labour costs insofar as they represent workers' earnings, the sum total of wages.

 The concept of constant vs. variable capital contrasts with that of fixed vs. circulating capital (used not only by Marx but by David Ricardo and other classical economists).
 The latter distinction corresponds to the very common distinction in economics between fixed inputs (and costs) and variable inputs (and costs).
 It distinguishes inputs from the point of view of their user (the capitalist), in terms of the degree of flexibility that the user has in using them.
 On the other hand, constant capital refers to the non-human inputs into production, while variable capital refers to the human input (the hiring of labor power to do labor).

 Measurement

 Constant capital can be measured as a stock magnitude, i.e., the total value of means of production in use at a specific point in time.
 It can also be measured as a flow magnitude, i.e., the total value of raw materials and fixed means of production used up in an accounting period.
 Which measure is used depends on the purposes and assumptions of one's analysis, for example, whether one is interested in the unit-costs of output or in the rate of return on capital invested.

 The flow value divided by the stock value provides a measure of the number of rotations of the stock (the speed of turnover or turnover time) in an accounting period.
 It is strongly related to the actual depreciation rate of fixed capital.
 Alternatively, the stock value divided by the flow value is what Marx called the "turnover time".

 The faster the turnover of constant capital (i.e., the shorter the turnover time), other things being equal, the higher the rate of profit.

+The concept of "constant capital" is closely related to the concept of "real capital" which is used by Marx to distinguish physical capital goods from fictitious capital.